pen name of LIZ HOLDEN

 In February 2014, two months after Elizabeth’s death, an event was held at the Realta Tea Rooms, Kiltimagh to remember Elizabeth through reading short pieces of her work.

 Elizabeth moved to Church Road, Cinderford, to a property which they renovated over a period of some ten years.
 In 1998 the couple relocated to County Mayo, in Ireland.
 Elizabeth did not have many new books published after this move, though was involved in writing circles and festivals there.
-By shortly before her death, with the support of her husband, Elizabeth was producing new novels, one, The Witch and the Weathermage, being released as an e-book.
+Shortly before her death, with the support of her husband, Elizabeth was once again producing new novels, one, The Witch and the Weathermage, being released as an e-book.

 Elizabeth died unexpectedly at her home on 6th December 2013.
 Initially thought to be the result of a heart attack, the death proved to be due to the rupture of a brain aneurysm.